-The Planck HFI data will stay, for at least a decade, the best all sky data at the high frequencies.
+The Planck HFI data will remain the best all-sky data at high frequencies for at least a decade.
 At frequencies higher than 200 GHz, the sky signal is strongly affected by the atmosphere.
-The present study products are thus unique and useful to combine with balloon borne and ground based CMB data waiting for the next CMB space mission.
+The present study products are therefore unique, and can be used in combination with balloon-borne and ground-based CMB data until the next CMB space mission.